 In the interests of fairness to all members of the College, students living in College pay for a minimum number of the available breakfasts and dinners.
 Those living in annexes or private accommodation pay for fewer as they are likely to eat in College less frequently, and all students are entitled to a small number of refunds each term for missed meals.
 Payment is made via University Card in the Wolfson Dining Hall.

 Paying for lunches, drinks and snacks

 You will also have a cash account linked to your University Card (which you can top up online or in the Bursary).
 This lets you buy lunches on a pay-as-you-go basis during term and any meals during the vacations.
-It can be also be used to buy snacks in the Wolfson Hall and drinks at the College bar. £25 will be credited to the accounts of all students before the start of their first term.
+It can be also be used to buy snacks in the Wolfson Hall. £25 will be credited to the accounts of all students before the start of their first term.